DanRQuinn/can-of-books-frontend/README.md

-05-22-2023 4:59pm - Application now has a fully-functional mongoose server 05-23-2023 3:39pm - Application now has a front end with carosal
+05-22-2023 4:59pm - Application now has a fully-functional mongoose server 05-23-2023 3:39pm - Application now has a front end with carosal 05-23-2023 8:39pm - Application now has a front end with add book feature

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->